adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » First comes thought; then organization of that thought, into ideas and plans; then transformation of those plans into reality.
-The beginning, as you will observe, is in your imagination. - Napoleon Hill</code></pre>
+<pre><code>1 » Our greatest glory is not in never falling, but in rising every time we fall. - Confucius</code></pre>
-<pre><code>2 » The art of storytelling is reaching its end because the epic side of truth, wisdom, is dying out. - Walter Benjamin</code></pre>
+<pre><code>2 » Anyone who doesn't take truth seriously in small matters cannot be trusted in large ones either. - Albert Einstein</code></pre>
-<pre><code>3 » Only put off until tomorrow what you are willing to die having left undone. - Pablo Picasso</code></pre>
+<pre><code>3 » Bad things are not the worst things that can happen to us.
+Nothing is the worst thing that can happen to us! - Richard Bach</code></pre>
 </details>

 <!--END_SECTION:waka-->